gwpantazes/fullstackopen-course/part1/part1d A more complex state, debugging React apps/1d Exercises.md

 - Button for defining the buttons used for submitting feedback
 - Statistic for displaying a single statistic, e.g. the average score.
 To be clear: the Statistic component always displays a single statistic, meaning that the application uses multiple components for rendering all of the statistics

+The application's state should still be kept in the root App component.

+# 1.11*: unicafe step6
+Display the statistics in an HTML table.

+Resolve all warnings.
+Typical source of an error Unchecked runtime.lastError: Could not establish connection.
+Receiving end does not exist. is Chrome extension.
+Try going to chrome://extensions/ and try disabling them one by one and refreshing React app page; the error should eventually disappear.